 By this time, the structure of the Engineering major was relatively stabilized.
-With our institution operating on the semester system, each of the three engineering majors continued the prior 136-semester-hour required curriculum.
-Each of the three programs had a major of 67 hours, in addition to the basic science and mathematics component, the general education component, etc. The curricular differences in the three programs were exclusively in the 67-hour major component.
-The ECE major comprised 64 required and elective engineering hours and 3 computer science hours.
-ME's major was 67 required and elective engineering hours.
+With our institution operating on the semester system, each of the three engineering majors has continued the prior 136-semester-hour required curriculum.
+Each of the three programs has a major of 67 hours, in addition to the basic science and mathematics component, the general education component, etc. The curricular differences in the three programs are entirely in the 67-hour major component.
+The ECE major comprises 64 engineering hours and 3 computer science hours.
+ME's major is 67 engineering hours.

-The 67-hour Engineering major was the combination of: 1) a required 25-hour set of engineering core courses (common among all three of the current programs), and 2) a minimum of 26-27 additional engineering hours, comprising the selection of one of seven prescribed engineering "stems," plus 3) other more flexibly chosen but faculty approved engineering electives, to bring the total engineering credits to 51-52 hours.
-The seven alternative stems, ranging from 12-18 engineering hours, are: biomechanics, biomedical signals, computer systems, electronics, fluids and thermal energy, mechanical design, and signal processing.
-Finally, each engineering major student proposed: 3) a set of courses representing the remaining 16-15 required hours that could be from any subject area that is career oriented but not necessarily from engineering.
-The entire package was then evaluated against the student's Statement of Purpose (which indicated, by its career focus, why the student was not taking the ECE or ME curriculum and needed the flexibility of the Engineering major).
+The 67-hour Engineering major is the combination of: 1) a required 25-hour set of engineering core courses (common among all three current programs), and 2) a minimum of 26-27 additional engineering hours, comprising the selection of one of seven prescribed engineering stems, plus 3) other more flexibly chosen but faculty approved engineering electives, to bring the total engineering credits to 51-52 hours.
+The seven alternative stems currently offered (and ranging from 12-18 engineering hours) are: biomechanics, biomedical signals, computer systems, electronics, fluids and thermal energy, mechanical design, and signal processing.
+Finally, each engineering major student proposes: 3) a set of courses representing the remaining 16-15 required hours that may be from any subject area that is career oriented but not necessarily from engineering.
+The entire package is then evaluated against the student's Statement of Purpose (which indicates, by its career focus, why the student is not taking the ECE or ME curriculum and needs the flexibility of the Engineering major).

 Since the Engineering major does not have its own faculty or courses, it depends on the ECE and ME courses and faculty for assessment.
 When a student has prepared the desired plan, a check sheet of outcomes assessment conducted in each course is used to assure that each Engineering graduate has been included in the full set of our required student outcomes measurement.
 Our primary sources for evaluation of program objectives are our graduates' self-assessment and career path and from our Board of Advocates (industrial advisory board) and other employers of our graduates.

-All three of the engineering programs were accredited again in 2006-07.2
+All three of the engineering programs were accredited again in 2006-07.